-Expanding access to and opportunities in the US academy and shaping the future of the humanities
+Creating pathways to the US academy and shaping the future of the humanities

 Each year, new MMUF undergraduate fellows are selected from applicants in the rising junior classes of MMUF member institutions.
 These fellows join the rising and graduating senior fellows.
 The MMUF fellows are provided with mentoring and financial support as they prepare for entry into PhD programs and eventual careers as scholars and faculty members.

-Nationally the MMUF program has produced more than 1,100 PhDs.
-Almost 800 are currently college professors and 300 have taken their humanities training into venues ranging from museums to nonprofit organizations to publishing houses to government positions.
+Founded with an initial cohort of eight member institutions, the program has grown to include 47 programs, including three consortia.
+Nationally, the MMUF program has produced more than 1,200 PhDs.
+Over 800 are currently college professors, and many have taken their humanities training into venues ranging from museums to nonprofit organizations to publishing houses to government positions.
 At any given time, about 800 MMUF fellows are enrolled in PhD programs.
 The national fellowship supports approximately 500 undergraduate students each year.

 Core Components